ErpNetDocs/tech/modules/applications/enterprise-asset-management/index.md

 >[!NOTE]
 You can see here that although both cars and heavy trucks need oil change, the required mileage is different.
 In practice, every car and truck might have even different mileage requirements.

-## Service centers
+## Service Centers

-When planning the maintenance of the assets, the different maintenances are executed by different ***Service centers***.
+When planning the maintenance of the assets, the different maintenances are executed by different ***Service Centers***.
 Then, each maintenance schedule for an asset is assigned to a different service center.

 The service center might be an authorized service center for the asset.
 But it might also be an employee(s), executing the desired maintenance.

-## Managed assets
+## Managed Assets

 Finally, we can define every asset, the maintenance of which will be managed by the application.
-The asset can be defined in other parts of the ERP - as fixed asset, as vehicle (in Fleet management), etc. Defining the asset in the EAM application as ***Managed asset***, allows its maintenance to be managed.
+The asset can be defined in other parts of the ERP - as fixed asset, as vehicle (in Fleet management), etc. Defining the asset in the EAM application as ***Managed Asset***, allows its maintenance to be managed.

 Example managed assets: